jdheyburn/jdheyburn.co.uk/content/blog/reverse-proxy-multiple-domains-using-caddy-2/index.md

 For this exercise I'll be using the latest version, Caddy 2, which allows for plugins to be built into the binary depending on your use case - including [DNS challenge](https://caddyserver.com/docs/automatic-https#dns-challenge).
 This plugin isn't included by default, so we'll need to build our own Caddy binary.
 The tool to do this is called [xcaddy](https://github.com/caddyserver/xcaddy).

+> **UPDATE 2020-09-30**
+>
+> Looks like Caddy now comes with a [nice web interface](https://caddyserver.com/download) for downloading a Caddy binary with whatever plugins you desire.
+I just tested out the `Linux arm 7` platform with just the `github.com/caddy-dns/cloudflare` plugin, and it was able to run my Caddy configuration below perfectly!
+>
+> Once you've got the binary downloaded, copy it to the Pi then skip to [Caddy Configuration](#caddy-configuration).

-> To build using xcaddy, you need to make sure you have [Go installed](https://golang.org/doc/install) on your machine.
+To build using xcaddy, you need to make sure you have [Go installed](https://golang.org/doc/install) on your machine.

 Note that I am building Caddy on my laptop, but running it on a Pi, so I will have to specify the architecture that Pi is running on so that Go can correctly build it.